Find Affordable College Courses

 Auburn, AL

-Our analysis found Auburn University to be the best school for health professions students who want to pursue a degree in Alabama.
-Auburn is a very large public school located in the city of Auburn.
+Our 2023 rankings named Auburn University the best school in Alabama for health professions students.
+Auburn is a fairly large public school located in the small city of Auburn.

 On average, health professions graduates from Auburn take out $22,075 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $562.